wizcamp/wizcamp-realms-demo/session-guides/SESSION-02.md

 ### Step 1: Add text prop to GameButton

-Modify the component to accept a `text` prop using destructuring, replacing the hardcoded button text with a dynamic value.
+Update the component to accept a `text` prop, replacing the hardcoded button text with a dynamic value.

 **File:** `src/components/GameButton.jsx`